yazinsai/plainhalal.com/source/start-here.html.md

 When you want to learn a new topic, instead of starting with learning the minute details in order &mdash; instead try to connect the topic to topics you are already familiar with.
 This allows you to confidently build on knowledge that you already know, and fill in gaps in understanding so they form a cohesive whole.

 Every new piece of information you encounter will lie on a branch that links all the way to the trunk.
 This is the technique that Elon Musk and many other successful "ultralearners" employ to enable them to not only retain but understand and process massive amounts of information consistently.

+- Why Investing is Important
+- How is Halal Investing different?
+  - Over 1.5b people -- very little matrial, most outdated
+  - Treatment of zakat
+  - Treatment of interest / composition of holdings
+- Topics we'll cover
+  - Basic strategy
+  - Bonds are not halal, use Sukuk instead
+  - Index Funds / ETFs
+  - Exposure to gold (e.g. bullionvault)
+  - Different broker accounts you can use
+  - Getting into investing: all at once?
+(No, DCA)
+  - Shorter term investment options:
+    - Murabaha (target 2.5% yearly returns)
+  - Tax treatment for investments (US only)